bwestergard/ordnung/README.md

 To put it mathematically:  The dependency relations between your tasks taken together impose a [partial order](http://en.wikipedia.org/wiki/Partially_ordered_set) on the set of tasks.
 These can be viewed as a directed acyclic graph.
 Ordnung lets you decide on a [total order](http://en.wikipedia.org/wiki/Total_order) lazily.

 "Ordnung" means "order" in German, mathematically and colloquially (i.e. tidiness, organization).
 Some Germans speak very earnestly of "ordnungspflicht" (the obligation to be orderly).
-This Prussian spirit is nicely summarized by Schopenhauer in *The World as Will and Representation*.
+This Prussian spirit is nicely conveyed by Schopenhauer in *The World as Will and Representation*.

 > Just as our physical path on earth is always a line and never a plan, similarly, when we want to acomplish and possess one thing in life we need to give up countless other things, right and left, and leave them undone.
 If we could act like children at a fair, grabbing at everything that tickles our fancy without stopping to make up our minds, this would be a wrong-headed attempt to change our line into a plane: we would zigzag all over the place without getting anything done.